mdeguzis/SteamOS-Tools/README.md

 # Branches
 There are two main branches at the moment.
 Alchemist is no longer supported

-`brewmaster`
-Brewmaster branch.
+`master`
+Current version of SteamOS (Brewmaster).
 Default branch for repository.

 `testing-b`
-Branch where some new scripts are made.
+Branch where some new scripts are made for Brewmaster.
 Larger alterations to existing ones implemented, and more for brewmaster.

+Alternate releases and projects can be seen in the dropdown for the available branches.

 # Requests / Suggestions / Contributions
 ***